CloudM-Migrate/documentation/Engineering-Reference/EmailAttachAO.md

 If documents are uploaded to Drive for an email message, modify that message to include links to the documents.

-Change Conditions: Disable to still move attachments to Onedrive, but not replace with a link.
+Change Conditions: Disable to still move attachments to Drive, but not replace with a link.

 ### Minimum Email Attachment Size <a name="minemailsize"></a>
 Default Value: 20971520